 42% of shoppers expect a 2-day shipping option available

-Heres’ what a 2021 consumer survey done by Ware2Go revealed:
+Here’s what a consumer survey done by Ware2Go revealed:

 All the above means that fast shipping, such as Prime delivery, next-day and same-day delivery, is a must to have for your online store.
 Customers are willing to even pay extra just to make sure they have the item delivered as fast as possible.

-According to a survey done by Jungle Scout on 1,000 US consumers to learn why they chose online shopping in 2021, free shipping is the reason number 1.
+According to a survey done by Jungle Scout on 1,000 US consumers to learn why they chose online shopping, free shipping is the reason number 1

 Did that surprise you?
 We weren’t, to be honest.